Pragya2209/fst/README.md

 ### Running the app

-1. Create a .env file in the backend directory and add your environment variables.
+1. Create a .env file in the backend directory and add the environment variables.

 2. Start the application:
   npm run start